 Remember self-care is not selfish.
 It should be a priority for all nurse practitioners to prevent or overcome nurse practitioner burnout.

-Identify the positives of self-care.
+Identify the positives of self-care in healthcare.

 It is true that self-care takes time.
 And if you are staying late at the office, charting at home, have an imbalance in work and life, it can be difficult to “find the time” to implement self-care.
 However, nurse practitioners need to realize the return on investment of their time.